Butler: The modern butler

 Beginning around the early 1920s (following World War I), employment in domestic service occupations began a sharp overall decline in western European countries, and even more markedly in the United States.
 Even so, there were still around 30,000 butlers employed in Britain by World War II.
 As few as one hundred were estimated to remain by the mid-1980s.
 Social historian Barry Higman argues that a high number of domestic workers within a society correlates with a high level of socio-economic inequality.
 Conversely, as a society undergoes levelling among its social classes, the number employed in domestic service declines.

 Following varied shifts and changes accompanying accelerated globalisation beginning in the late 1980s, overall global demand for butlers since the turn of the millennium has risen dramatically.
 According to Charles MacPherson, President of Charles MacPherson Associates and owner of The Charles MacPherson Academy for Butlers and Household Managers, the proximate cause is that the number of millionaires and billionaires has increased in recent years, and such people are finding that they desire assistance in managing their households.
 MacPherson emphasises that the number of wealthy people in China has increased particularly, creating in that country a high demand for professional butlers who have been trained in the European butlering tradition.
-There is also increasing demand for such butlers in other Asian countries, India, and the petroleum-rich Middle East.
+There is also increasing demand for such butlers in India, the petroleum-rich Middle East and other Asian countries.